mvac7/SDCC_AY38910BF_Lib/Short/README.md

 It does not use the BIOS so it can be used to program both ROMs or MSX-DOS executables.

-This library is similar to the [PSG AY-3-8910 RT](https://github.com/mvac7/SDCC_AY38910RT_Lib), but instead of writing directly to the registers, it does so to a buffer that should be dumped to the AY in each VBLANK frame.
+This library is a Short version of the AY38910BF where the definitions and functions necessary to work with player libraries have been left.
+It is lighter, leaving room for development.

+Provides a record buffer that must be dumped in each VBLANK frame to the AY-3-8910 (internal or external) using the PlayAY function.

 It is designed to work together with the PT3player and/or ayFXplayer libraries, but you can also use it for your own or third-party player.

-In this same repository you will find a **short version** [(AY38910BF_S)](https://github.com/mvac7/SDCC_AY38910BF_Lib/tree/main/Short) with the essentials to work with player libraries.

 ![AY Sound System](https://raw.githubusercontent.com/mvac7/SDCC_AY38910BF_Lib/master/doc/AYlibs.png)

-It incorporates the SOUND function with the same behavior as the command included in MSX BASIC, as well as specific functions to modify the different sound parameters of the AY.

 Controls the I/O bits of register 7 (Mixer), of the internal AY.